Cost Function and Learning Process in Machine Learning

 What if there are more than two parameters to learn?

 There can be various scenarios where we need to learn many parameters.
-Let’s take one example.
+For advanced deep learning models, the number of parameters to learn can be billions.
+Let's take one example.
 Suppose we have to learn a function of this format.

 Multidimensional learning

 Correlating this with a real-life example, Suppose we want to predict the price of various houses.
-The price of a house majorly depends upon the size of the house (2-BHK, 3-BHK, etc.).
-But suppose we need to include other important factors that affect the price, like location, number of floors, connectivity distance from railway station and airport, and many more.
-In that case, the machine will have to learn parameters for every factor.
-These parameter will be treated as the weightage of each factor in determining the price of the house.
+The cost of a house majorly depends upon the size of the house (2-BHK, 3-BHK, etc.).
+We need to include other essential factors that affect the price, like location, number of floors, connectivity distance from the railway station and airport, and many more.
+In that case, the machine must learn parameters for every factor.
+These parameters will be treated as the weightage of each factor in determining the price of the house.

 Let’s assume that X1, X2, …, Xm are m such factors that affect the price of the house, and we collected n historical data samples for each factor.
 In the image below, X1 is not a number but an n-dimensional vector.